somnathbanerjee2020/metadatacapture/README.md

 The target database server has two DB instances:
 - data: Hosts the target table for the data files.
 Table name
 ```
-account_table
+data.account_table
 ```
 - metadata: Hosts the metadata table which tracks and maintains the state of loads.
 Table name
 ```
-job_run_status
+metadata.job_run_status
 ```

-# Manual Installation Needed
+# Manual Installation Needed to execute

 The application needs a manual setup to be executed.
-The instructions below are for Windows machines.
+The instructions below are for Windows.

 - Install Python 3.x ( developed on Python 3.8.3)
 - Install / Update the following packages if not available